RibbonDiff — User Guide

 In Preferences you can choose whether Markdown fenced blocks (``` / ~~~) are highlighted using the language tag after the fence (e.g. ```swift).

-9. Word wrap and line numbers
+9. Toolbar, word wrap and line numbers

 Word wrap